 For lunch or dinner, you can try vegetable tacos with cheese, creamy soups, grain bowls, pasta with cheese, sour cream, and even a bit of yogurt for a particularly surprising and delicious sauce.

-And luckily, almost all desserts are vegetarian-friendly, so you can typically enjoy all of your favorites without worrying about sticking to the guidelines of a vegetarian diet.
+Luckily, almost all desserts are vegetarian-friendly, so you can typically enjoy all of your favorites without worrying about sticking to the guidelines of a vegetarian diet.

 Final Thoughts on Can Vegetarians Drink Milk

-Sure, you can be a vegetarian that does not drink milk, but if you enjoy the occasional glass of cool milk or mozzarella on your salad, you won’t have to say no or find a plant-based alternative.
+Sure, you can be a vegetarian who does not drink milk, but if you enjoy the occasional glass of cool milk or mozzarella on your salad, you won’t have to say no or find a plant-based alternative.
 Milk is completely permissible on a vegetarian diet!